eeg3/workspaces-portal/README.md

 #### Manually Create API Gateway

 The Serverless Application Model (SAM) within AWS / CloudFormation does not support enabling CORS directly.
-As such, if using the API Gateway created through that method, it will not work and will consistently through CORS errors in the brower.
+As such, if using the API Gateway created through that method, it will not work and will consistently throw CORS errors in the brower.
 There is an [open issue](https://github.com/awslabs/serverless-application-model/issues/23) on the SAM GitHub repo, and this will hopefully be added soon in the future.

 In the meantime, the API Gateway is built manually.
 To create the API Gateway manually, follow these steps: